willgeorge93/Formula1/README.md

 <!-- applied a Count Vectorizer using stopwords from the NLTK library along with selected additional words which I added through experimentation.
 Given the sheer size of the sparse matrix produced by this and with a mind on processing/modelling time I decided to limit the "max_features" parameter to 10,000 although I did do some experimentation with "ngram_range" and and "max_features" as can be seen in the notebook.-->

-For transforming the data into a model-ready format, I used Sci-Kit Learn ColumnTransformers and Piplines.
+For transforming the data into a model-ready format, I used Sci-Kit Learn ColumnTransformers and Pipelines.
 ___
 #### a.
 Column Transformers
 The three types of transformation I employed for the final dataset were: